 In other ways too, the culture of the Brahmanic period was very different from the classical Hindu culture more familiar to us.
 The following will help in understanding various aspects of the story.

 Savitri (the goddess).
-As told in the story, the princess Savitri was named after the goddess Savitri, who announced the coming birth.
+As told in the story, the princess Savitri was named after the goddess Savitri, who had announced the coming birth.
 This goddess was the daughter of Savitar, the Sun, who was worshiped at that time.
-She was also the personification of the Savitri Mantra (also called Gayatri Mantra), the prayer to the Sun that the princess’s father repeated for years to attain children.
+She was also the personification of the Savitri Mantra (also called the Gayatri Mantra), the prayer to the Sun that the princess’s father repeated for years to attain children.

 Yama.
 Though the image of Yama and his realm became more sinister and terrifying over the centuries, in much of the Vedic period he was seen as relatively beneficent.
 His earliest role was merely to reign over the virtuous in the land of the dead, supplying them with food and shelter—much like the Norse god Odin in Valhalla.
 Later, the job of harvesting souls was added.

 Yama’s realm was often said to be in the south.
 For the Aryans, who had invaded from the north, this was a convenient direction for the unknown and mythical, as the territory to the south was still unexplored.